 When a hen lays, cares for, and hatches her eggs, instinct tells her exactly what to do.
-From keeping them warm with her own body heat to adjusting them throughout the day so that they lay just right, a hen knows exactly what to do with her soon-to-be chicks.
+From keeping the chicken eggs warm with her own body heat to adjusting them throughout the day so that they lay just right, a hen knows exactly what to do with her soon-to-be chicks.

-If you keep eggs at a temperature that’s too high or too low, the embryo inside will die.
+If you keep hatching eggs at a temperature that’s too high or too low, the embryo inside will die.
 Even slight temperature changes that aren’t enough to kill the chick can negatively affect the hatch time and result in weak birds that are more prone to disease.

-The ideal level of humidity will change depending on the type of eggs you have as well as what stage of the hatching process you’re in.
+The ideal level of humidity will change depending on the type of eggs you are incubating as well as what stage of the hatching process you’re in.
 During the last few days before hatching, the eggs need higher levels of humidity than during the rest of the incubating period.

-Like most living things, chicken eggs need fresh oxygen to grow and survive.
+Like most living things, chicken eggs, especially fertilized eggs, need fresh oxygen to grow and survive.
 The porous shells of the eggs breathe in oxygen and dispel carbon dioxide, so proper air circulation is a necessity for incubators.

 By providing a warm and secure home for the eggs, incubators replicate the care a mother hen would normally give.
 Proper temperature, humidity, and air circulation lead to a healthy group of chicks—and from there, it’s on to thechicken brooder as the newest members of your flock start their journeys to adulthood.